NZR Legacy Fund Website Header 1840x558px v4

 • I need a lot of money, can the Legacy Fund partially fund projects once I have sourced other additional funding streams?

-• I’ve got some feedback for you.
+• I’ve got some feedback.
 Where can I send it?